wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 Creating an internal user and mapping it to Wazuh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow these steps to create an internal user, map it to its appropriate role, and create a new role mapping.
+Follow these steps to create an internal user and map it to its appropriate role.

 #. :ref:`Log into your WUI<cloud_getting_started_wui_access>` as administrator.